Alison Bethel McKenzie

 Her field of expertise covers different areas related to press freedom and freedom of expression, including media ethics and self-regulatory media accountability systems, journalists safety, and international mechanisms to protect press freedom.

-Barbara has taught undergraduate courses in media ethics and media literacy at Webster University Vienna since 2005.
+Barbara has taught undergraduate courses in media ethics, media literacy and cultural diversity and the media at Webster University Vienna since 2005.

 Barbara is married and a mother of two children.